The Book of Mormon (musical): Act I

 Price is confident he can succeed where the other elders have failed, teaching the villagers about Joseph Smith through a song that begins as a tribute to Smith but eventually descends into a tribute by Price to himself ("All-American Prophet").
 The General arrives and announces his demand for the genital mutilation of all female villagers.
 After a villager protests, the General murders him.
-Taking every last measure to protect her, Hatimbi commands Nabulungi to stay in their house with all the doors locked and windows closed.
-She protests, insisting that the women of the village won't have to stay in hiding if they listen to the missionaries, as they hold the secrets to liberation, protection, and eternal happiness.
+Taking every last measure to protect her, Mafala commands Nabulungi to stay in their house with all the doors locked and windows closed.
+She protests, insisting that the women of the village will not have to stay in hiding if they listen to the missionaries, as they hold the secrets to liberation, protection, and eternal happiness.
 Though her protests to go out and talk to them fail, she calms down after remembering how she was moved by Price's promise of an earthly paradise and dreams of going to live in that new land with all of her fellow villagers ("Sal Tlay Ka Siti").

 The mission president has requested a progress report on their mission.
 Shocked by the execution and the reality of Africa, Price decides to abandon his mission and requests a transfer to Orlando.
-At the same time, Cunningham, ever loyal, assures Price he will follow him anywhere ("I Am Here for You [Reprise]").
-However, Price unceremoniously dumps him as mission companion.
+At the same time, Cunningham, ever loyal, assures Price he will follow him anywhere.
+However, Price unceremoniously dumps him as mission companion ("I Am Here for You [Reprise]").
 Cunningham is crushed and alone, but when Nabulungi comes to him, wanting to learn more about the Book of Mormon and having convinced the villagers to listen to him, Cunningham finds the courage to take control of the situation ("Man Up").